 A co-rotating twin screw extruder is an advanced engineered extruder specifically conceived for high tech processes where output rates are key to have a quality compound.

-What is a co-rotating twin screw extruders?
+What are co-rotating twin screw extruders used for?

-ICMA has made proper this precious background and today can offer a modern and advanced complete range of co-rotating extruders at max speed & torque from 18 to 175 mm, all already manufactured and in operation for our customers.
+Co-rotating inter-meshing designs were developed and applied for the first time in the 30s for mixing and pumping ceramic paste.
+The first commercial machine of this type was invented by Colombo from LMP (Italy) for thermoses and PVC processing.
+ICMA has made proper this precious background and today can offer a modern and advanced complete range of co-rotating extruders at max speed & torque from 18 to 175 mm, all already manufactured and in operation for our customers

 Extruders are designed according to the specific process and optimized to fully exploit the engineered modularity.
 High-performance barrels constructed of nitride steel can be supplied in different L/D ratios with air or water cooling system options and equipped with optional wear-resistant liners.

 Here are some of the main processing advantages of Co-rotating extruders Technology:

 The powerful machines can handle an extensive array of compounds and applications, and produce extrusion to the highest quality standards.

 |Screw Diameter (mm)||Da/di||Md/a^3 (Nm/cm^3) |

 |Maximum Screw Speed |